KyleEdwardDonaldson/Lighthouse/docs/universe/life-on-the-planets.md

 # Life on the Planets

 While traders sail the storm-rivers and navigators brave the Drift, billions live on worlds slowly bleeding their atmospheres into space.
-This is their story - the ground-dwellers of the Tempest Rift.
+This is their story - the ground-dwellers of the Rift.

 ## The Atmospheric Hierarchy